What are Flat Feet?

 People with “flat feet” often complain of arch & heel pain (plantarfasciitis), joint pain in their feet (osteoarthritis), tired feet and even sore shins, knees and lower back.

-If these symptoms occur each time a person stands, walks or runs then their feet may be a factor and you may benefit from the expertise of a suburban Sydney Podiatrist practicing at Orthotic Solutions Podiatry clinics.
+If these symptoms occur each time a person stands, walks or runs then their feet may be a factor and you may benefit from the expertise of a suburban Sydney Podiatrist such as those at Orthotic Solutions Podiatry clinics.

 Treatment for Flat Feet